conacts/obsidian/113 Multivariable Functions.md

 ###### Example :: Calculating the directional derivative:
 > Calculate the directional derivative of $𝑔(𝑥,𝑦,𝑧)=𝑧^2−𝑥𝑦+3𝑦^2$  in the direction $𝐯=⟨1,−4,2⟩$ at the point $𝑃=(3,1,−7)$.
 Remember to use a unit vector in directional derivative computation.
 Find $D_vg(3,1,-7)$
-> 1. Use the directional derivative formula, we must find the partial derivative of each compontent and then multiply by the unit vector.
+> 1. Use the directional derivative formula, we must find the partial derivative of each component and then multiply by the unit vector.
 > $$D_uf(P)= \nabla f_p \cdot u=f_x(a,b)h+f_y(a,b)k$$
-> 2. Compute the unit vectors of each compontent
+> 2. Compute the unit vectors of each component
 > $$\langle \frac{1}{\sqrt{21}},\frac{-4}{\sqrt{21}},\frac{2}{\sqrt{21}} \rangle$$
-> 4. Compute the x-compontent, y-compontent, and z-compontent:
+> 4. Compute the x-component, y-component, and z-component:
 > $$g_x=-y, \quad g_y=6y-x, \quad g_z=2z$$
 > 4. Multiply each partial derivative of g(x,y,z) by the proper component of the unit vector
 > $$D_vg= \frac{1}{\sqrt{21}} (-1) + \frac{-4}{\sqrt{21}} (6(1)-(3)) +  \frac{2}{\sqrt{21}} (2(-7)) = \frac{-1-12-28 }{\sqrt{21}}=\frac{-41}{\sqrt{21}}$$